HowWatercolor Brush Pens Swan Tutorial

 Darken the line under the swan with a few dots and dashes of thin black.

-If you like, now that the embankment is probably dry, you could add some flips of grass stalks with your green pens.
-I liked the impressionistic look, so I left well enough alone.
+Now that the embankment is probably dry, you could add some flips of grass stalks with your green pens.
+However, I liked the impressionistic look, therefore, I left well enough alone.

-I hope you enjoyed painting along and love using your watercolor brush pens!
-Now go scan in your artwork for use to make some greeting cards or create something spectacular with your creation!
+Hopefully, you enjoyed painting the swan watercolor tutorial with watercolor brush pens and love using your watercolor brush pens!
+Now go scan in your artwork for making some greeting cards or create something spectacular with your creation!

 Let me know if you’d like more tutorials and please read my other great articles!